Atmospheric theatre: Lido Theatre (The Pas, Manitoba, Canada)

 The Lido Theatre was built in 1929 and designed by Max Blankstein.
-The Lido is the world's longest continuously operating atmospheric theatre (87 years straight as of 2016).
+The Lido was the world's longest continuously operating atmospheric theatre (87 years straight as of 2016).
 The interior features an outdoor Mediterranean courtyard motif.
 It was built to seat 600 people but the current configuration allows for 350.
 The Lido has avoided major renovations, remaining close to its original design.
 A rare survivor in its class, one of the few cinemas to stay in the same family for four generations, it remains owned by the Rivalin family.
+The Lido closed, was vacant for a time, and subsequently was destroyed by fire.